Indifference pricing of pure endowments in a regime-switching market model: Some numerical examples

-In this context, based on the results obtained above, we compute the indifference price of an insurer related to a pure endowment contract that pays $K=1$ if the policyholder is still alive after $10$ years from purchaising the policy.
-Thus, the payoff is easily given by the random variable recalling that $\tau$ represents the remaining lifetime of the insured.
+In this context, based on the results obtained above, we compute the indifference price of an insurer related to a pure endowment contract that pays $K=1$ if the policyholder is still alive after $10$ years of acquiring the policy.
+Thus, the payoff is easily given by the random variable

-Now, we want analyse the value function $\bar{V}$ related to the insurer that simply invests her/his wealth in the market and the value function $V$ related to the insurer who also writes a pure endowment contract.
+recalling that $\tau$ represents the remaining lifetime of the insured.
+Now, we aim to analyze the value function $\bar{V}$ associated with the insurer who solely invests her/his wealth in the market, and the value function $V$ corresponding to the insurer who also underwrites a pure endowment contract.

 Figure \ref{V(w)} depicts the value functions $\bar{V}$ (left panel) and $V$ (right panel) at time $t=0$, with respect to the initial wealth $w$, associated to the optimal strategy computed above, when the market state is good (solid line) or bad (dashed line).
 The two panels exhibit the same behavior: the optimal value functions are increasing functions of wealth, in both regimes.
 It is worth noting that values reached by functions $\bar{V}$ and $V$ are always higher in a 'bull' market, as it is reasonable.
 Furthermore, we can also point out that different economic conditions imply different value functions and that this gap becomes greater when the insurer, beyond investing in the financial market, also writes an insurance contract.